dotnet/docs-maui/docs/deployment/performance.md

 ## Avoid strong circular references on iOS and Mac Catalyst

 In some situations it's possible to create strong reference cycles that could prevent objects from having their memory reclaimed by the garbage collector.
-For example, consider the case where an [`NSObject`](xref:Foundation.NSObject)-derived subclass, such as a class that inherits from [`UIView`](xref:UIKit.UIView), is added to an `NSObject`-derived container and is strongly referenced from Objective-C, as shown in the following example:
+For example, consider the case where an <xref:Foundation.NSObject>-derived subclass, such as a class that inherits from <xref:UIKit.UIView>, is added to an `NSObject`-derived container and is strongly referenced from Objective-C, as shown in the following example:

 ```csharp
 class Container : UIView